tomerfiliba/agnos/site/userguide/server.rst

 * ``ThrededServer`` - a simple multi-threaded server that creates a thread per incoming connection.
-* ``LibraryModeServer`` - a single-shot server used for :doc:`Library Mode<library-mode>`.
+* ``LibraryModeServer`` - a single-shot server used for :ref:`Library Mode<doc-libmode>`.
 It's not likely that you'll need to use it directly -- it's usually handled through the ``CmdlineServer``.

 Here's an example of setting up a ``ThreadedServer`` server, listening on